vzcaffaro/programming-languages-2020/assignment-1.md

 The programming techniques follow closely the lectures and the homework.
 Start from the the [template `fractions.hs`](src/templates/fractions.hs).
 Here are some remarks:

-1. First you develop a "library" of functions to compute with `NN`s and `PN`s.
+1. First you develop a library of functions to compute with `NN`s and `PN`s.
 In this part you will mostly use recursion.
 2. Then you implement arithmetic of fractions.
 For this you need to remember the rules of high-school algebra and implement them using the library functions of item 1.
 You will not have to directly use `O,S,I,T` in this part.
 3. Writing and reading larger successor numbers is tedious.
 Therefore it is convenient to have functions that convert numbers of type `NN`, `PN`, `Frac` to Haskell numbers and back.
 Use these functions only for testing, not to implement the arithmetic on `NN`, `PN`, `Frac`.